bitcoinerswithoutborders/config/README.md

 ######hhvm.sh:
 shell file to start, stop and restart the hhvm. uses hhvm.pid in the same folder hhvm.sh is executed and the globally installed hhvm

+######hhvm.gpg.key
+the gpg key downloaded from http://dl.hhvm.com/conf/hhvm.gpg.key. since this url can not be trusted the key cant be either, since the repo cant be trusted this doesnt matter though :p

 ######composer.json:
 loads some php libraries needed to use wp-cli,